Provable Filter for Real-world Graph Clustering: Methodology

 \subsubsection{Squeeze-and-excitation Block}

-After encoding, we fed the obtained node representation $H$ into squeeze-and-excitation (SE) block, which is an attention mechanism based on attribute dimensions.
-Significant node features will be improved.
-It consists of two major steps: Squeeze and Excitation.
+After encoding, we feed the obtained node representation $H$ into the squeeze-and-excitation (SE) block, which is an attention mechanism based on attribute dimensions.
+Important node features will be improved.
+It consists of two major steps: squeeze and excitation.

 \textbf{Squeeze:} To consider global features in latent space, the squeeze operation compresses the node representation $N \times d$ into $1 \times d$.
 Specifically, squeeze operation is global pooling as follows: